PassiveLemon/tmodloader1.4-docker/README.md

 </br>

 ## Setting up main server files </br>
 Depending on your host, find a suitable place to store your server files.
 Make sure it is safe and accessible.
-For example: C:\TerrariaServer\ or a Linux equivalent. </br>
+For example: .../appdata/tmodloader/ or an equivalent. </br>

-Clone/download the git to your place of choice. </br>

- - Windows server host: Run entrypoint.bat and edit serverconfigwindows.txt. </br>

  - Linux server host without a docker container: Run entrypoint.sh and edit serverconfiglinux.txt. </br>